-The School of Art features state-of-the-art labs and studio spaces in an historic building at the center of campus.
-Students routinely use our three digital labs to design, animate and realize their ideas, as well as a large-format printer that is available for special projects.
+The School of Art, Design and Art History features state-of-the-art labs and studio spaces both in Phillips Hall and the Zarrow Center.
+Students routinely use our three digital labs to design, render and realize their ideas, as well as a large-format printer that is available for special projects.
 Drawing, painting and printmaking studios allow students to explore media specific and multi-media projects.
-With the largest kiln in the state of Oklahoma, studios in ceramics and sculpture, and a partnership with Fab Lab Tulsa, students in the School of Art can create anything they can imagine.
+With the largest kiln in the state of Oklahoma, studios in ceramics and a partnership with Fab Lab Tulsa, students in The School of Art, Design and Art History can create anything they can imagine.

 Alexandre Hogue Gallery